anandprabhakar0507/html-handbook/1-Preface.md

 It resisted being hijacked into an XML dialect via XHTML, when eventually people realized that thing was way, way too complex.

-It did so because of another feature it provides us: it's **forgiving**.
+It did so because of another feature it provides us: **forgiveness**.
 There are _some_ rules, right, but after you learn those, you have a lot of freedom.

 Browsers learned to be resilient, and to always try to do their best when parsing and presenting HTML to the users.